vlandham/unix_intro/unix.markdown

 There are four things that you should note here:

-1. You will probably see different output to what is shown here, it depends on your computer.
+1. You will probably see a slightly _different_ output to what is shown here, it depends on your computer.
 Don't worry about that for now.
 2. The `gamma:~ jfv$` text that you see is the Unix [command prompt][].
-It contains a user name (jfv), the name of the machine that this user is working on ('gamma' and the name of the current directory ('~' more on that later).
+The command prompt is where we will be typing Unix commands.
+It is usually also configured to provide some useful information to the user.
+Here, it contains a user name (for me: _jfv_), the name of the machine that this user is working on (for me _gamma_), and the name of the current directory ('~' more on that later).
 Note that the command prompt might not look the same on different Unix systems.
 In this case, the $ sign marks the end of the prompt.
-3. The output of the `ls` command lists five things.
+3. The output of the `ls` command lists a number of things.
 In this case, they are all directories, but they could also be files.
 We'll learn how to tell them apart later on.
-4. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.
+4. After the `ls` command finishes it produces a **new command prompt**, ready for you to type your next command.

 [ls]: http://en.wikipedia.org/wiki/Ls
 [command prompt]: http://en.wikipedia.org/wiki/Command_line_interface